graphcore/examples/applications/pytorch/bert/README.md

 python run_squad.py --config squad_base_384
 ```

-For BERT-Large there are `squad_large_384` and `squad_large_384_POD16` configs available, where `squad_large_384_POD16` is a higher performance large configuration that uses an 8 IPU pipeline, instead of the usual 4.
+For BERT-Large there is `squad_large_384`, which is a high performance large configuration that uses an 8 IPU pipeline, unlike the other configs that use 4.

-You will also need to specify a pretrained checkpoint file to fine-tune, which is specified with the `--checkpoint-file <FILE-PATH>` flag.
+You will also need to specify a pretrained checkpoint to fine-tune, which is specified with the `--pretrained-checkpoint <FILE-PATH/HF-model-hub-name>` flag.

 ## Caching executables